 A 2014 study in the Journal of Internal Medicine examined 20 years of data from 30,000 Swedish women.
 The comprehensive study showed that the risk of death from all causes doubled among women who avoided the sun.
 Even after controlling for all the variables like smoking, income, and body mass index, sunlight was a key influencer of mortality.

 One explanation might be heart disease.
 In the United States and Europe, data shows that heart-disease deaths peak in winter and are much less during summer.
-Dr Richard Weller, a dermatologist in Scotland, believes sunlight triggers the release of nitric oxide in the blood (something Purpose does as well), which reduces blood pressure.
+Dr Richard Weller, a dermatologist in Scotland, believes sunlight triggers the release of nitric oxide in the blood (we created a nitric oxide booster called Purpose), which may help reduce blood pressure.

 Given that skin cancers will kill approximately 11,000 people in the United States this year versus 650,000 who die from cardiovascular risk, it may be more valuable to focus on getting sun to avoid heart disease rather than worrying so much about skin cancer.